caaatisgood/macrocosmos-fe-test/README.md

 Then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

+## Test result debreif

+- Rooms for optimisation
+  - Use proper type def for sorting handling implementation
+  - Add aria labels to table for better accessibilities
+  - Polish modal UI